-A 529 savings plan's fees and charges are used by the 529 plan sponsor to support the plan and compensate firms for selling interests in the plan.
+A 529 savings plan's fees and charges are usedby the 529 plan sponsor to support the plan and compensate firms for selling interests in the plan.
 Some of those fees are based on the amount of assets in your plan account.
-Other fees are assessed on a transactional or periodic basis.
+Other fees are assessed on a transactional or periodicbasis.

-Program management fees-The Program Manager of each 529 savings plan typically receives a program management fee.
+- Program management fees-The Program Manager of each 529 savingsplan typically receives a program management fee.
 The program management fee compensates the manager for providing investment advisory, distribution, marketing, accounting, and other services to the plan.
-The fee is typically assessed as a percentage of portfolio assets.
+The fee is typically assessed as a percentage of portfolio assets. - State administration fees-To help pay for the operation of the plan, some statesponsors of 529 savings plans charge astate administration fee assessed as a percentage of portfolio assets.